Skip to main content

 Check “1a” (Independent.
 Has cognitive and physical abilities to use a phone) for a person who:

-• Independently uses his or her phone but requires supervision to use appropriately.
+• Requires supervision to use appropriately.

 • Prefers assistance with using a phone due only to gender, age, or cultural norm.